jiniljeil/Security/webHacking/webHacking.kr/problem9/README.md

 Likewise, only the 'no' value of URL changes to 3.

-Based on that, if you change the value of 'no' to 4, you can see like the bottom photo.
+Based on that, if you change the value of 'no' to 4, you can see a page like the below photo.

 <img src="./image/11.png"/>